TomCrypto/Ordo/README.md

  - added HKDF, SHA-1
  - all hash functions now have a fixed, immutable output length, which simplifies code and reduces the likelihood of overflow or underflow (in exchange, HKDF can be used to stretch insufficiently large hash outputs in a safe and generic fashion - DRBG's are probably next on the list)
  - improved some of the hash function code, particularly the padding implementation
+ - restored HMAC to apply hash parameters to the inner hash (result of the above)

 TODO:
  - work on tests (!)